gdjohnson/TK19/texts/"Games of Strategy are Games of Reading and Writing".md

 5.

 Strategy games get weirdly recursive, in their induction patterns, because one is not modeling what “is” but what their opponent believes.
 Simultaneously, the opponent is modeling what _his_ opponent believes.
-Thus, one must model what one’s opponent believes one believes one’s opponent believes… etc. The “level” at which this mutual modeling bottoms out matters quite a bit, insofar as a player who is thinking too many “levels” deep will mis-model his opponent.
+Thus, one must model what one’s opponent believes one believes one’s opponent believes… etc. The “level” at which this [[mutual futures modeling]] bottoms out matters quite a bit, insofar as a player who is thinking too many “levels” deep will mis-model his opponent.

 In this sense, strategy games share many structural similarities with Keynesian Beauty Contests, the world of [[fashion]], [[fads|stock bubbles]], sexual fitness etc. A female of a species inclined to find those males handsome which other females find handsome is, in some sense, looking for genetics that will produce a sexually desirable offspring, to the extent that the sexual taste of females in her _offspring’s_ generation can be modeled via the sexual taste of females in _her_ generation.